Aiken County wildlife area opens to the public Saturdays in March February 20, 2018

-Aiken County’s Crackerneck Wildlife Management Area and Ecological Reserve will be open to the public on selected Saturdays during the month of March, specifically March 4, 11 and 18.
-Scouting, some non-consumptive uses, and fishing will be allowed.
-No weapons will be permitted during March.
+Aiken County's Crackerneck Wildlife Management Area and Ecological Reserve will be open to the public on the first four Saturdays during the month of March (2, 9, 16 and 23).
+The final Saturday (March 30) will be reserved for a youth turkey hunt.

 Numerous recreational opportunities will be available at Crackerneck WMA in Aiken County, shown here along the Savannah River, when it opens to the public during the first four Saturdays in March.
 (SCDNR photo)

 Crackerneck Wildlife Management Area (WMA) and Ecological Reserve is composed of 10,600 acres owned by the U.S. Department of Energy.
 The area is located in Aiken County, along the Savannah River and south of the town of Jackson, off SC 125.
 Access is through the check station gate on Bent Rim Road, which is 0.1 mile left at the paved end of Brown Road.
 Detailed maps/brochures of the area that include special rules and regulations can be requested in advance by e-mailing firstname.lastname@example.org and providing a name and postal mailing address.
 Maps are also available at the check station where visitors sign in.
 The South Carolina Department of Natural Resources (SCDNR) office on the Savannah River Site can be reached at (803) 725-3663.